 During the gemba tour, participants saw the production process from the assembly of engines and of whole bikes, through the final testing/quality control and packaging for dispatch.
 Before the visit to BMW, Stefan Schmidt (Process and Quality Management, BMW group) and the EU-Japan Centre's Lean Advisor, Richard Keegan (Adjunct Professor of Lean Operational Excellence, Trinity Business School) led discussions around Lean and DFMA.
 The visit concluded with a networking dinner.

 About the plant

 The Berlin plant is one of the most traditional locations in the BMW Group.

 Only here are acceleration, inclination and sound born.
 The legendary BMW motorcycles have been produced here since 1969.
 Today, more than 2,000 employees produce up to 800 two-wheelers a day on the Spandau factory premises.
-Customers can choose from 25 different models from Berlin production.

 The BMW logo and motorbike photo are © Copyright BMW AG, Munich, Germany.
 All rights reserved.